Can we imitate the principal investor's behavior to learn option price?: Introduction

-Bayesian Deep Neural Network (B-DNN) \cite{BNN-1,BNN-2,BNN-3,BNN-4} introduces Bayesian statistics to DNN weights inference.
+The predictive distribution of stock price change led by the PI's decision instead of a fixed nonlinear relationship between stock price change and the PI's decision is desired due to the reason that MDP is non-deterministic.
+For the purpose of deriving this predictive distribution from data, we resort to Bayesian Deep Neural Network (B-DNN) \cite{BNN-1,BNN-2,BNN-3,BNN-4} which introduces Bayesian statistics to Deep Neural Network (DNN) weights inference.
 Against a point estimate of DNN weights, B-DNN learns a probability distribution over the network weights.
-We utilize B-DNN to detect the probability distribution over price change induced by PI's decision through a two-step process (1.
+B-DNN predicts the probability distribution over price change induced by the PI's decision through a two-stage process (1.
 Bayesian inference, 2. regression analysis).
-In the first step, we infer the posterior distribution over B-DNN weights.
-Whereafter, we perform a regression analysis to determine the relationship between price change and PI's decision.
-This is done by modeling the distribution over price change as a posterior predictive distribution which depends on the posterior distribution obtained in the first step.
+In the first stage, the distribution over B-DNN weights is inferred from the training dataset.
+Whereafter, a regression analysis is performed to model price change as a posterior predictive distribution which depends on the posterior distribution of DNN weights obtained from the first stage.
 Owing to the merit of DNN, the second step does away with a closed-form expression for non-linear multi-dimensional feature mapping.
 Instead, the regression analysis is built on a linear combination of basis vectors with few parameters to be pre-set.
-We implement Bayesian inference and regression analysis with real stock market data to evaluate the model's performance.
-The numeric results reveal that PI's decision and the stock price change are approximately positive correlated.
-This proves that our approach can practically pinpoint the impact.
-We apply B-DNN in a cutting-edge way to behavioral finance research.
-Some recent excellent applications of machine learning in finance focus on using neural networks to perfect traditional quantitative models based on characterizing random processes, such as calibrating multivariate Lévy processes \cite{Kailai1} and calibrating Heston Model \cite{Calibration of heston}.
+The numeric results based on real stock market data reveal that the PI's decision and the stock price change are approximately positively correlated.
+We apply leader-follower type Keynesian beauty contest \cite{Keynes1,Keynes2} to explain the approximately positive correlation between the stock price change and the PI's decision: a single retail investor easily believes that the instantaneous observation of the PI\textquoteright s decision is the most investors\textquoteright{} concurrent decision to follow.